-"A manager helps people work together."
-This describes one of the hardest and most helpful jobs in the world.
-Servant Managers put others first and, by doing so, helps everyone and the organization succeed.
-Servant Managers are conversant in every management discipline and, more important, they need compassion, wisdom and strength of character.
+"A manager is someone who helps people work together."
+It is a hard job, seldom done well and seldom appreciated.
+Good managers put others first and, by doing so, help everyone and the organization succeed.
+Managers must be conversant in every management discipline and, more important, they need compassion, wisdom and strength of character.
 They pledge to the Code of Managerial Power.

 Thank you for Subscribing.
 A subscription confirmation link has been sent to your email.

 Yes, intuition and judgement are keys to big decisions, but are you using informed intuition and making informed judgements?
 Quantitative analysis keeps you from making a bold decision stupidly.Derrick Van Mell

 CEO Roundtable Intensive: Going Digital Forced You to Go Global

 COVID forced everyone to go digital, blowing down geographic boundaries in markets and labor pools.
 These CEOs framed the serious management challenges in the easy idea of “going hybrid.”Derrick Van Mell